-Men aren’t strangers to “moisturizing” their privates, even though, admittedly, silky-smooth skin isn’t normally the first thing on our minds when we reach for that lotion.
+Most men aren’t exactly strangers to “moisturizing” their privates, even though, admittedly, silky-smooth skin isn’t normally the first thing on our minds when we reach for that lotion.
 But should we be moisturizing down there to keep our skin healthy?
-According to dermatologist Lisa Chipps, the answer is no.
+According to dermatologist Lisa Chipps, the answer is a definitive no.

 “Generally speaking, those areas are plenty moist on their own,” she explains.
 “And I would caution men not to over-moisturize their creases and crevices because that can create a nice environment for a fungus, like jock itch, to grow.”
-That’s why, rather than moisturizing your genitals, your butt crack or the space in between, you want to do the exact opposite, especially if it’s noticeably moist: Apply talcum powder to soak up any excess moisture, use a zinc oxide cream to soothe any irritation or redness and, of course, change your underwear frequently.
+That’s why, rather than moisturizing your genitals, your butt crack or the space in between, you want to do the exact opposite, especially if it’s noticeably moist: Wash and towel off any excess moisture, use a zinc oxide cream to soothe any irritation or redness and, of course, change your underwear frequently.

-That said, don’t worry: The occasional “moisturizing” (the kind that also requires tissues) won’t do your private places any harm.
+That said, don’t worry: The occasional “moisturizing” (you know what we mean) won’t do your private places any harm.
 Just be sure to mop up the excess.